scottkildall/Sonaqua_Dinacon/README.md

 The basic example.
 This one does not use Mozzi and also will output to the LED backpack.
 This is a great first tester.

 ######Sonaqua_Synth_Simulator:
-A series of synth effects for simulation, before plugging into electronic sensors
+A series of synth effects for simulation, before plugging into electronic sensors.
+This is always a work-in-progress, not finalized code.
+Just used for testing

 ######Sonaqua_SoilSensor:
 Uses the Sparkfun Soil Moisture Sensor to make sounds.
 I'd still like to clean this one up.
 In a previous iteration, I was getting some lovely undertones, but I can't seem to quite get there anymore.

 ######Sonaqua_Phasemod_Humidity
-Humidity Sensor with Phasmod.
+Humidity Sensor with Phasmod effects

 ######Sonaqua_Heartbeat:
 A working example which uses a heart rate sensor and makes tones to match beats-per-minute.

+######Sonaqua_Plant_Conversation:
+Two sensors hooked up to two different plants that will simulate a conversation they might have.

 #####In Progress:
 ######Sonaqua_Electric_Noise: